laraXgram/laraxgram.github.io/src/temple8.md

 <a name="anonymous-component-paths"></a>
 ### Anonymous Component Paths

-As previously discussed, anonymous components are typically defined by placing a Temple8 template within your `app/templates/components` directory.
+As previously discussed, anonymous components are typically defined by placing a Template template within your `app/templates/components` directory.
 However, you may occasionally want to register other anonymous component paths with LaraGram in addition to the default path.

 The `anonymousComponentPath` method accepts the "path" to the anonymous component location as its first argument and an optional "namespace" that components should be placed under as its second argument.
 Typically, this method should be called from the `boot` method of one of your application's [service providers](/providers.md):